This post will guide you how to use Google Sheets CONCATENATE function with syntax and examples.

 str2 – the additional strings to be joined

-#1 To join the strings from B1 to B5, just using the following excel formula:
+#1 To join the strings from B1 to B5, just using the following google sheets formula:

 #2 To join three strings: the string in Cell B1, a string with a space character and the string value in cell B2